temporalio/documentation/docs/concepts/clusters.md

 The logic of both plugins can be customized to fit a variety of use cases.
 When provided, the Frontend Service invokes the implementation of the plugins before running the requested operation.

-## Monitoring and observation
+### Monitoring and observation

-You can monitor and observe performance by using the metrics emitted by your self-hosted Temporal Cluster or by Temporal Cloud.
+You can monitor and observe performance with metrics emitted by your self-hosted Temporal Cluster or by Temporal Cloud.

 Temporal emits metrics by default in a format that is supported by Prometheus.
 Any metrics software that supports the same format can be used.